 Why not just use Retinoic Acid?

 Some people can tolerate it, others can’t – the ‘can’t’ is generally much greater than the ‘can’.
-Even in extremely low percentages, we don’t recommend it.
-There are just far better alternatives available.
+There are far better alternatives available.
 Retinoic Acid does not belong topically on the skin.
-In fact, it can be highly toxic, cause serious irritation, can result in over-exfoliation, and be highly inflammatory.
+In can cause serious irritation, can result in over-exfoliation, and be highly inflammatory.

 You can acquire Vitamin A from foods like Sweet Potato, Carrots, Kale, Spinach, Mango, Watermelon, Papaya, Passion Fruit, Beef Liver, Lamb Liver, Cod Liver Oil, Salmon, Goat Cheese and Butter.
 There are many more and a quick Google search will certainly help you out.